 To read more about Sweden and the Swedish culture, please visit:

 If you wish to live and work in Sweden, learning the language is very important.
 You will find it difficult to get a job without at least basic knowledge of Swedish; most jobs require fluency.
 There are some exceptions such as in higher technical professions or other sectors where highly skilled competence is required.
 Then, English is often the working language.

 You can learn Swedish online.
 The Swedish Institute offers courses on different levels.

 - Learningswedish.se is a web course for Swedish up to level A2 offered free of charge.

 - Learning Swedish PLUS is a course with teacher support, which is available at a fee – see learningswedish.se for more information.

 If you have been offered a position in Sweden you can apply for a reimbursement of the fee for the teacher-supported course.

 Once you have become a resident in Sweden and have been issued a personal identity number (personnummer) you can contact your local municipality for information about Swedish lessons for immigrants.

-Here is a leaflet for you with all necessary links to click on ore if you prefer to download the leaflet you can use the QR codes to get access to all necessary links where to apply for language studies and where to apply for reimbursement for your costs.
+Here is a leaflet with all necessary links to click on or if you prefer to download the leaflet you can use the QR codes to get access to all necessary links where to apply for language studies and where to apply for reimbursement for your costs.

 Nordic citizens do not need any permit or registration to live and work in Sweden.
 As an EU/EEA citizen you have the right to work in Sweden without a work and residence permit.